Loreb92/wind-noise-detection/README.md

 This repository contains the scripts used in the paper [Windy events recognition in big bioacoustics datasets using the YAMNet pre-trained Convolutional Neural Network](https://www.sciencedirect.com/science/article/pii/S0048969724050174) to identify segments containing wind noise in audio recordings.

+The scripts and data needed to reproduce the results of the paper are provided in the Zenodo repository at <https://zenodo.org/records/11220741>.

 ## Setup

 #### Environment